• Home

 Tech Tutorials and Reviews

-IT4nextgen > Key Concepts > USB Connectors | Definition, Types and Compatibility
+IT4nextgen > Key Concepts > USB Connectors: Definition, Types, and Compatibility

-USB Connectors | Definition, Types and Compatibility
+USB Connectors: Definition, Types, and Compatibility

-Last Updated July 2, 2017 By Subhash D Leave a Comment
+Last Updated February 23, 2023 By Subhash D Leave a Comment

 USB or Universal Serial Bus is the most popular connector to date to connect various peripheral devices with computer systems.
 This Industry Standard developed in the mid-90s is used for both data transfer and power supply.
-Used worldwide for connecting digital cameras, audio-video devices, printers, scanners, smartphones and other consumer electronics, USB has replaced the conventional means of connectivity that include parallel ports, serial connectors, DB9 connectors, PS2 or MIDI ports.
-Almost all the computers and electronic devices are pre-equipped with one or other type of USB connector.
+Used worldwide for connecting digital cameras, audio-video devices, printers, scanners, smartphones, and other consumer electronics, USB has replaced the conventional means of connectivity that include parallel ports, serial connectors, DB9 connectors, and PS2 or MIDI ports.
+Almost all computers and electronic devices are pre-equipped with one or other type of USB connector.
 The peripheral devices also come with USB cables for connectivity.

 Types of USB connectors or cables